 MF DEADLINE TOMORROW: ROSEN, A LEADING LAW FIRM, Encourages Missfresh Limited Investors to Secure Counsel Before Important Monday Deadline in Securities Class Action Commenced by the Firm – MF

-NEW YORK, Sept.
-11, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Missfresh Limited MF pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with Missfresh's June 2021 initial public offering ("IPO" or the "Offering") of the important September 12, 2022 lead plaintiff deadline in the class action first filed by the firm.
+/EIN News/ -- NEW YORK, Sept.
+11, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Missfresh Limited (NASDAQ: MF) pursuant and/or traceable to the registration statement and prospectus (collectively, the “Registration Statement”) issued in connection with Missfresh’s June 2021 initial public offering (“IPO” or the “Offering”) of the important September 12, 2022 lead plaintiff deadline in the class action first filed by the firm.

 SO WHAT: If you purchased Missfresh securities pursuant and/or traceable to the IPO you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.